-The above special conditions are required to ensure that:

-The Special Use Permit complies with Ordinance requirements and as authorized by waiver.
+The above special conditions are required to ensure that: The Special Use Permit complies with Ordinance requirements and as authorized by waiver.

-F. A Roadway Upgrade and Maintenance Agreement signed by the Highway Commissioner and approved by the Environment and Land Use Committee shall be submitted at the time of application for a Zoning Use Permit.
+F. (not needed if a waiver is received) A Roadway Upgrade and Maintenance Agreement signed by the Highway Commissioner and approved by the Environment and Land Use Committee shall be submitted at the time of application for a Zoning Use Permit.
 The above special condition is necessary to ensure the following: